Discover the Autumn collection of handcrafted homeware made in the UK from These Two Hands

 Touch-wise, now is the time for cosy blankets and warming your hands around a good hefty mug.
 I’ve added lots of beautiful woodland and berry coloured British wool blankets to the range, woven in a local mill in Wales, and some gorgeous new hug mugs by Liz Vidal in Bristol which really do feel like a hug in mug form!

-To capture the scents of Autumn, I worked with Welsh candlemaker Laura of The Smallest Light to create my own bespoke essential oil blend for Autumn and used it to make lovely soy scented candles.
+To capture the scents of Autumn, I worked with Welsh candlemaker Laura of The Smallest Light to create my own bespoke essential oil blend for Autumn and used it to make lovely Autumn Light Candle.
 Laura creates beautiful seasonal scented candles and I knew she would be able to make the perfect blend for me using my favourite smells and incorporating the mood-enhancing benefits of the oils too.

 I chose Cedarwood for its grounding, stabilising properties, Cinnamon for its warming and energising benefits and Petitgrain for its uplifting calming properties and the fact that it helps deal with change and letting go.
 I named this candle Autumn Light and I love it.
 It smells a bit smokey and woody and reminds me of walking through Autumn woodland.
 My other favourite candle for Autumn is the wonderful smelling, Restore, candle by Betony & Sage which combines Lavender, Clove & Vetiver and is perfect for the chillier, darker evenings.
 Those candles and my open fire will help get me through the darker winter months!

 My other favourite thing at this time of year is to curl up by the fire with a good book and I’ve added a few new lovely titles to my book collection too.
-I’ve got the beautiful Seasonal Almanac 2020 by Lia Leendertz – the perfect gift for any nature lover.
+I’ve got the beautiful Seasonal Almanac 2020 by Lia Leendertz – my best-selling gift last year.
+It’s the perfect gift for any nature lover, so the 2021 edition is definitely one of my favourite picks too.

 Are you a maker, grower or creative course provider?
 Like to list with us and benefit from joining our supportive community?
 We’d love to hear from you.
 Check out the packages we offer on our Join Us page and get more details from our Information pack here